Skip to content

 Regional Breakdown

 The geographic gap that matters for iGaming: LATAM and APAC coverage is effectively zero in product terms.
 No PIX, OXXO, Boleto, SPEI, PSE, GCash, or any of the local payment methods that move money in those regions.
 If your players are concentrated in Brazil, Mexico, Colombia, the Philippines, or India, Pay.com does not solve your payment problem.
 AstroPay and PayRetailers cover LATAM, Praxis and dLocal cover broader emerging markets, and Nuvei covers a global mix.
-The Africa and CIS gaps are similar — Cellulant covers Africa, Pay4Fun and similar operators cover CIS-adjacent flows.
+The Africa and CIS gaps are similar: Cellulant covers Africa, while Pay4Fun and similar operators cover CIS-adjacent flows.
 Where Pay.com does work is the EU/UK/US triangle, which is meaningful for WealthTech and retail but not enough to anchor a global iGaming product.

 Key Features for iGaming Operators